dokryconn/Dokters-Prescription/README.md

 - **Launch "Research Chemicals" script: `[CTRL+ALT+SHIFT+R]`**

-These additional packaged scripts can of course be launched manually from `Dok's Rx Cabinet` without using these hotkeys and independently used without the "Dokter's Prescription" script running.
+These additional packaged scripts can of course be launched manually from `Dok's Rx Cabinet` without hotkeys and used independently without the "Dokter's Prescription" script running.

-If the “Dok’s Rx Cabinet” folder is not kept within the same location that you are running the `Dokter’s Prescription.EXE` script from, the script may run into a harmless error when a hotkey is pressed and is unable to locate the associated file stored within the `Dok’s Rx Cabinet` folder.
+*If the “Dok’s Rx Cabinet” folder is not kept within the same location that you are running the `Dokter’s Prescription.EXE` script from, the script may run into a harmless error when a hotkey is pressed and is unable to locate the associated file stored within the `Dok’s Rx Cabinet` folder.
 If the `Dok's Rx Cabinet` folder gets deleted or moved you can simply recreate it by launching the “Dokter’s Prescription.EXE” file again.
 Re-launching the `Dokter's Prescription.EXE` script will not overwrite any packaged files in `Dok's Rx Cabinet` if they already exist.
-In other words, any changes that you have made to the .AHK scripts within `Dok's Rx Cabinet` will not be lost when re-launching `Dokter's Prescription.EXE`
+In other words, any changes that you have made to the .AHK scripts within `Dok's Rx Cabinet` will not be lost when re-launching `Dokter's Prescription.EXE`*